in-toto/attestation/spec/v1/digest_set.md

 algorithms below use lowercase hex encoding.
 Usually there is just a single key/value pair, but multiple entries MAY be used for algorithm agility.

+Each entry in a DigestSet MUST be an immutable reference to an artifact.
+It is STRONGLY RECOMMENDED to use a commonly accepted, cryptographically secure digest algorithm to achieve this immutability.
+See [Use cases for non-cryptographic, immutable, digests][use-cases-for-non-cryptographic-immutable-digests] for further guidance.

 Users SHOULD use a _cryptographic_ digest, but MAY use another identifier if the underlying implementation ensures immutability via other means.